elyacoub9/subnet-info/README.md

-# IP Address Calculator
+# Subnet Info

-This Python script provides a simple yet powerful tool for calculating various network-related values from a given IP address in a CIDR notation.
-It is particularly useful for anyone dealing with IP address manipulation.
+This Python script provides a simple yet powerful tool for calculating various network-related values from a given IP address in a CIDR notation (Subnet).
+It is useful for anyone dealing with IP address manipulation.

 ## Features